agradus/OpenLdocs/docs/documentation/guides/webstudio_user_guide.md

     *Add new property for the current table*

-1. Enter the desired property or select it from the drop-down list and click the **Add** button.
+1. Enter the required property or select it from the drop-down list and click the **Add** button.

     ![](webstudio_guide_images/e816a2ffd53ae797f34135570cd969c0.png)